 Eliminate language barriers

 If your remote team consists of members from many different countries, you might face a language barrier.
-Many remote working tools include multilingual features that allow you to set a default language for each employee.
-For example, with Powell Hub and Powell Apps, if your team member from London has their virtual workspace set to English, another team member in Paris will see the same information in French.
+Effective communication in a global team is possible when your remote working tools includes multilingual features that allow you to set a default language for each employee.
+For example, with Powell Apps, if your team member from London has their virtual workspace set to English, another team member in Paris will see the same information in French.

 Manage security across remote devices

 The best tools for remote workers prioritize device security to protect your company and employees from sensitive information leaks, theft, viruses, and other threats.
 Powell Apps integrates with Azure Active Directory, or Azure AD, Microsoft’s cloud identity management tool with an arsenal of security features like multi-factor authentication, password protection, and data encryption.
 Powell Apps can be linked to Azure AD with just a few clicks via your administrator panel.